 The MDC is a lessee for noncancellable leases.
 The MDC recognizes a lease liability and an intangible right-to-use lease asset (lease asset) in the financial statements.
 The MDC recognizes a lease assets and related liability with an initial, individual value of \$15,000 or more.
 At the commencement of a lease, the MDC initially measures the lease liability at the present value of payments expected to be made during the lease term.
 Subsequently, the lease liability is reduced by the principal portion of lease payments made.
 The lease asset is initially measured as the initial amount of the lease liability, adjusted for lease payments made at or before the lease commencement date, plus certain initial direct costs.
-Subsequently, the lease asset is amortized on a straight-line basis over its useful life.
+The lease asset is amortized on a straight-line basis over the shorter of its useful life or lease term.